Darryl Cotton: 2012: Death

 In May 2012, Cotton was diagnosed with liver cancer, his manager Jeff Joseph announced that Cotton was receiving chemotherapy "[h]e is resting comfortably and letting the treatment take its course".
 On 27 July 2012 Cotton died.
 On 12 May he had performed his last gig, with Cotton Keays & Morris, at a Sydney RSL club.
 In July Keays recalled, "[a]bout six weeks ago... we were up in Sydney, he's an asthmatic and used to cough a lot, [...] we were driving back from the gig and he was just coughing so badly, and Russell was driving, and said 'Do you want us to drive you to the hospital?'".

 Personal life

 On 16 July 1977 Darryl Cotton married Cheryl Forehead; the couple had two children.
+Darryl Cotton fathered two other children from previous relationships before his marriage to Cheryl Forehead.
 Cotton died on 27 July 2012, eleven days after the couple's 35th anniversary, aged 62.

 Non-music Associations

 Darryl Cotton played Australian Rules Football as a youth for the Christies Beach Football Club, captaining the Senior Colts in 1965.